dnr/styx/README.md

 for the [container ecosystem][nydus], but there's a lot of similarities with what we want for Nix.

+EROFS is a read-only filesystem format and driver, similar to SquashFS and others, but much more flexible in where the "data" actually comes from.
+It can do things like mount tar files without moving or copying the data.
+Most importantly for us, it can mount filesystems where the data, and even the metadata, isn't present on the system in any form yet.
+Instead, the data can be requested from a userspace daemon on-demand using the fscache mechanism.

+Additionally, it can share data between different "filesystems" and present them while only storing one backing copy.

 Styx hooks up this EROFS + fscache stuff to a Nix binary cache and local store, plus an external service for on-demand differential compression, to get all the properties we're looking for.